IndraNaik/docker-practices/Readme.md

 ✅ **Portable**: Runs anywhere with Docker installed.
 ✅ Avoids compatibility issues (**"Works on my machine!"** problem).

+### Docker Service
+Docker service is the utility we use when we run any docker commands
+### Docker Daemon
+Docker daemon is listens the REST API requests and performs the operation.
+It process running on the background.
+### Docker Daemon Socket
+The Docker daemon socket (/var/run/docker.sock) provides administrative control over the Docker engine.
+Exposing it to containers or external networks can be disastrous.

 ---
 ## 2️⃣ Dockerfile vs Docker Image vs Docker Container
 | Feature          | Dockerfile | Docker Image | Docker Container |